HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

         </ul>

         <p>
         	Fulfilling those two simple requirements is nearly impossible with third-party data.
 For instance, when an ad network tracks your action on your favorite shoes website, this information is automatically broadcasted and shared among multitudes of other systems.
 From that point, the shoes website no longer controls where this data goes.
-Even if requested, it becomes practically impossible to delete this data or even diging up where it went.
+Even if requested, it becomes practically impossible to delete this data or even digging up where it went.
         </p>

         <p>